BBC Television

 A 25 minute fortnightly show televised from BBC's Birmingham studios on alternate Friday nights.

-The first programme went out in November 1958 introduced by everyone's favourite, Phil Drabble.
+The very first programme went out in November 1958 introduced by everyone's favourite, Phil Drabble.
 The aim was to talk to local personalities, and among those interviewing were Barney Bamford, Barrie Edgar, Bill Hartley, Michael Hayes, and Bob Waller.
 The producer was Malcolm Freegard.

 Forgotten BBC Programmes Menu